getslideapp/slate/source/includes/_admin.md

 }
 ```

 This endpoint creates a user.
 When a new user is created they will by default be in the `user` group.
+Their
+status defaults to `active` if none is specified.

 #### HTTP Request